 Not rated

-Introduced by Charles Pinnell with intro and Q&A
+Introduced by film's composer, Charles Pinnell with intro and Q&A

 In Bernie, a beloved small-town mortician becomes the most unlikely murder suspect after befriending—and eventually killing—the town’s richest and most despised widow.
 It’s a sharply observed portrait of charm, gossip, and justice in East Texas.
 Slacker meanders through Austin’s offbeat streets, capturing a day in the lives of philosophers, conspiracy theorists, artists, and drifters.
 It’s a funny, chaotic, and strangely profound snapshot of Generation X before it had a name.